mgjellumphoto

 University of Wyoming

-Student M.A Communication, Minor Environmental & Natural Resources
+M.A Communication, Minor Environmental & Natural Resources

 While in graduate school I have applied my communication, research, and multimedia skills to coursework.
 Courses include Mass Media Science and Society, Communications and Journalism, and Documentary Analysis and Production.